ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on why our era is comedy gold for history.
+An evergreen satirical exploration designed for macro creator (100k–1m followers), focusing on satire of what we'll leave behind.

 ---